MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-disabling-monitoring.md

 Management Pack for SQL Server allows you to exclude certain editions of SQL Server instances from monitoring.

-To exclude unwanted editions, create an override for the **Editions of SQL Server to be excluded** parameter of the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery and specify editions using commas.
+To exclude editions that you do not want to monitor, override the **Editions of SQL Server to be excluded** parameter in the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery with the editions that you want to exclude.

-The following table lists short names that you can specify in the **Editions of SQL Server to be excluded** parameter.
+The following table lists short names that you can use to override the **Editions of SQL Server to be excluded** parameter.

 |Short Name|Covered Editions|
 |-|-|